BBC Radio 5 Sports Extra: History

 BBC Radio Five Live Sports Extra launched as part of the BBC's expansion into digital radio by launching several digital only stations that would complement existing coverage.
 At the time of launch, all radio sports coverage was included as part of BBC Radio 5 Live's mix of news and sport, the longwave frequencies of BBC Radio 4 or on individual BBC Local Radio stations.
 As these platforms could not accommodate any additional sports, a new service was launched: BBC Radio Five Live Sports Extra.
 The station began broadcasts at 2:30 pm on 2 February 2002.
 Juliette Ferrington introduced the first programme – commentary of the Premier League match between Manchester United and Sunderland.

 In 2007, the station was rebranded in line with the rest of the network.
 The new BBC Radio 5 Live Sports Extra logo was turned into a circular based logo in the colour green; according to research, the green colour was chosen as people associated it with sport.
 In addition, a new background of blue and red diagonal lines on the same green colour was adopted for promotions for the service.
 Along with the rebrand, Sports Extra became more closely aligned with 5 Live.
 As a result, the online presence of the station was toned down with only an upcoming schedule remaining; all other details were merged into the 5 Live website or the new BBC Radio online homepage.

 In 2011 the station, along with 5 Live, moved to MediaCityUK in Salford.

 In 2022, the station's name was shortened to Radio 5 Sports Extra as part of a rebranding of the BBC.

+In 2024, the BBC announced plans to broadcast BBC Sounds sports podcasts and sports programming from their nations and regions on the station when it is not airing live sports coverage.
+On 10 April 2025, Ofcom provisionally indicated that it would reject these plans, saying they "could have a significant impact on commercial sports radio, specifically the Talksport network".
+Similar plans to broadcast regular programming on the station were previously rejected in 2015.

+On 16 May 2025, two new services, BBC Radio 5 Sports Extra 2 and BBC Radio 5 Sports Extra 3, appeared on BBC Sounds as streaming services to supplement Radio 5 Sports Extra.
+These spin-off streams will be used to provide additional sports coverage when BBC Radio is covering multiple sporting events at the same time.